Probability functions in the context of signed involutive meadows: Logical aspects of equations for probability functions

-In \cite{BBP2013} it is shown that Md+Sign constitutes a finite basis for the equational theory of cancellation meadows.
-That fact is understood as a completeness results because a stronger set of axioms would necessarily exclude some meadows that are expansions of ordered fields.
+In \cite{BBP2013} it is shown that $\Md+\Sign$ constitutes a finite basis for the equational theory of signed cancellation meadows.
+Stated differently: for each equation $t=r$, if $\Md+\Sign+\PFP+ \IL \models t=r$ then also $\Md+\Sign+\PFP \vdash t=r.$ This fact is understood as a completeness results because a stronger set of axioms would necessarily exclude some meadows that are expansions of ordered fields.
+In a preceding version of this paper\footnote{ \url{http://arxiv.org/abs/1307.5173v1}} it was shown that the basis theorem extends to the setting with probability functions: if $\BA+\Md+\Sign+\PFP+ \IL \models t=r$ then also $\BA + \Md+\Sign+\PFP \vdash t=r.$

+For the purposes of this paper we prefer to make use of a different completeness result for the same equational theory that allows us to obtain a more intuitively appealing completeness result for the axiom system $\BA+\Md+\Sign+\PFP$.
+This second completeness result is given in terms of validity of equations relative to a single signed meadow rather than in an elementary class of structures.

+We recall the following result from~\cite[Thm.3.14]{BBP2015}, where we write $\reals_0$ for the meadow that is the expansion of the field of real numbers $\reals$ with total inverse operator and $0^{-1}=0$, and $(\reals_0,\sg)$ for $\reals_0$ expanded with the sign function $\sg(\_)$.